bubdm/youFastCSV/README.md

 Example 2: How to convert csv file to binaram and then convert to json file (see Example2.zip and CashFlow.csv)
 ===============================================================================================================
+// CSV to Binaram

-binaram currentProcess = new binaram(); // new one instance of the in-memory "Binaram" processing csv2BinaramInput currentInput = new csv2BinaramInput();  // new one instance of csv2Binaram properties currentInput.filePath = "Cashflow.csv"; // configure to process one data file "Cashflow.csv"
+binaram currentProcess = new binaram(); // new one instance of the in-memory "Binaram" processing

+csv2BinaramInput currentInput = new csv2BinaramInput();  // new one instance of csv2Binaram properties

+currentInput.filePath = "Cashflow.csv"; // configure to process one data file "Cashflow.csv"

 binaram csv2Binaram = currentProcess.csv2Binaram(currentInput); // use current csv2Binaram properties to run csv2Binaram method

+// Binaram to JSON
 binaram2JSONsetting setBinaram2JSON = new binaram2JSONsetting();

 setBinaram2JSON.tableName = "Cashflow";

 StringBuilder binaram2JSON = currentProcess.binaram2JSONMultithread(csv2Binaram, setBinaram2JSON);

 using (StreamWriter toDisk = new StreamWriter(setBinaram2JSON.tableName + ".json"))
 {
     toDisk.Write(binaram2JSON);